Whether you are new to content marketing or have been in the field for a while, we’re sure you have heard of backlinks.

 2. Faster Indexing

-Have you ever wondered how Google search engine bots find new web pages?
+Have you ever wondered how Google Search bots find new web pages?
 They do it by following backlinks from the existing pages.
 Once they discover your site via these backlinks, they begin to crawl it, and that’s how your page gets indexed on Google and shows up on search engine rankings.

 Especially if you are relevantly new in the industry and looking for effective ways to make your content discoverable, backlinks can be the key to your success.
 These help increase discoverability and lead to faster indexing.